Leveraging Self-Supervised Audio-Visual Pretrained Models to Improve Vocoded Speech Intelligibility in Cochlear Implant Simulation: Experiments

 \subsection{Experimental Setup}

-Noise can be categorized into static and dynamic based on the acoustic properties in the frequency domain.
-For example, monotonic background noises would fall under the category of static noise, while highly varied ones would be considered as dynamic.
-The removing of dynamic noise poses a greater challenge due to the similarities between the input and noise signals such as frequency bands and tonal pitch.
-To demonstrate the effectiveness of our models, we selected five different dynamic noise types: ``babycry'' (sound of a baby crying), ``babble'' (multiple people talking simultaneously in a crowd), ``one talker'', ``two talkers'' and ``three talkers''.
+Noise can be roughly categorized into stationary and non-stationary based on the acoustic properties in the frequency domain.
+For example, monotonic background noises would fall under the category of stationary noise, while highly varied ones would be considered non-stationary.
+The removal of non-stationary noise is particularly challenging due to the substantial overlap and interference between speech and noise signals.
+To assess the effectiveness of our models, five non-stationary noise conditions were considered in the test set: ``babycry'' (sound of a baby crying), ``babble'' (multiple people talking simultaneously in a crowd), ``one talker'', ``two talkers'', and ``three talkers''.
 All these types are associated with human sounds or utterances.
 The amount of noise used to corrupt the input signal is measured by the signal-to-noise ratio (SNR) and expressed in decibels (dB).

-The model was trained on the TMSV dataset with video recordings of 18 native Mandarin speakers (13 male and 5 female), each containing 320 utterances.
-We used 8 speakers (4 male and 4 female) for training and 2 speakers for testing (1 male and 1 female).
-Each sentence consists of 10 Chinese characters and has a duration of 2 to 4 seconds.
-The video was recorded with a resolution of 1,920 pixels $\times$ 1,080 pixels at 50 frames per second (fps) while the audio was recorded at a sampling rate of 48 \textit{k}Hz.
-The first 200 sentences were used to form the training set, while the last 120 sentences were used to form the test sets.
-To form clean-noisy speech pairs, the training utterances were artificially corrupted by 100 types of noise at five different SNR levels ranging from -12 to 12 dB with an increment of 6 dB.
-This process generates approximately 600-hour noisy utterances, including the 9-hour randomly selected training data.
-Instead of using all generated utterances, the training set used in this study comprised 12,000 utterances.
-Testing was conducted on clean speech mixed with the five dynamic noise types at SNRs ranging from -7 dB to 8 dB at increments of 3 dB.
+The SE models were trained on the TMSV dataset, which includes video recordings of 18 native Mandarin speakers (13 male and 5 female), each contributing 320 utterances.
+Eight speakers (four male and four female) were used for training, while an additional unseen male speaker was reserved for testing.
+Each utterance consists of 10 Chinese characters and lasts between 2 to 4 seconds.
+The video was recorded with a resolution of 1,920 pixels $\times$ 1,080 pixels at 50 fps while the audio was recorded at a sampling rate of 48 \textit{K}Hz.
+The first 200 sentences were used to form the training set, while the last 120 sentences were used to form the test set.
+To create noisy–clean speech pairs, the training utterances were artificially corrupted with 100 types of noise at five SNR levels ranging from –12 to 12 dB in 6 dB increments, yielding approximately 600 hours of noisy speech.
+Instead of using all generated utterances, the training set was constructed from 12,000 randomly selected noisy–clean pairs drawn from the full dataset.
+Testing was conducted on clean speech mixed with the five non-stationary noise types as mentioned earlier at SNRs ranging from -7 dB to 8 dB at increments of 3 dB.